-- First, in a glass jar whisk 1/4C (60g) of sourdough starter (discard or save the leftover to make gluten free sourdough pancakes) with 1/3 C (80g) water.
-Add 3 T (30g) buckwheat flour and 3 T (30g) sweet white rice flour to the water mixture.
+- First, in a clear jar you’ll add part of your sourdough starter (throw out or save the leftover to make gluten free sourdough pancakes or sourdough waffles using your discard).
+Then you’ll whisk in the water and add the flours.
 Mix well until the flours are hydrated.

 - Next, loosely lid and wrap a rubber band around the jar at the height of the starter.
 This will give you a visual indication of how much the starter has grown as it grows to double in size.